carrot orange juice

 • Beta Carotene

-Antioxidants are those wonderful things that reduce the oxidative stress that naturally occurs during the metabolic process.
-Oxidative stress is what damages your DNA and leaves you more susceptible to heath problems as you age.
+Antioxidants are those beautiful things that reduce the oxidative stress that naturally occurs during the metabolic process.
+Oxidative stress damages your DNA and makes you more susceptible to health problems as you age.

-That is the great irony.
-You have to have food to survive but the process of digesting food is also what slowly wears down your body.
+That is a great irony.
+You must have food to survive, but digesting food creates oxidative stress, slowly weakening your body.

-But antioxidants reduce that damage and slow down the wear and tear on your DNA.
-That wear and tear is caused by something called free radicals.
+But antioxidants reduce that damage and slow down the wear and tear on your DNA—the wear and tear releases free radicals in your body.

 What are Free Radicals?

-In excess, free radicals can damage your cells, contribute to aging and lead to the progression of diseases like heart disease, cancer, type 2 diabetes and Alzheimer’s disease.
+In excess, free radicals can damage your cells.
+They contribute to aging and lead to the progression of diseases like heart disease, cancer, type 2 diabetes, and Alzheimer’s disease.

-Free radicals are created by the oxidation of molecules.
+The oxidation of molecules creates free radicals.
 Free radicals harm cells by damaging the cellular membrane of healthy cells.
-Once damaged, cells will either die, or become inoperable in the body.
+Once damaged, cells will die or lose their ability to function correctly.

 Antioxidants

 Antioxidants defend against free radicals.
 Antioxidants can eliminate free radicals in two ways.
-Free radicals can be rendered harmless when an electron is provided to the rogue molecule.
+One way is for an electron to join with the free radical to render it harmless.
 Additionally, some antioxidants break down the harmful free radical completely.
-Once the free radical is broken down, it is harmless to the other cells in the body.
+Once broken down, the free radical is harmless to the other cells.
+This leads many to believe a diet incorporating carrot juices can reduce the risk of heart disease and other ailments.

 2 – Carrot Juice & Cholesterol

-Carrots contain no cholesterol, and in fact, may help reduce the amount of cholesterol in the blood stream.
+Carrots contain no cholesterol and may help reduce the amount of cholesterol in the bloodstream.
 Carrots are high in soluble fiber.
-Soluble fiber aids in the reduction of cholesterol by not allowing it to enter the blood stream.
+Soluble fiber aids in the reduction of cholesterol by not allowing it to enter the bloodstream.

 Antioxidant properties may reduce the effects of “bad” LDL cholesterol.
-It is believed that antioxidants may prevent cholesterol from forming plaque on the walls of arteries.
-If cholesterol is kept from sticking to veins or arteries, blood flow is not constricted.
+Some evidence exists that antioxidants may prevent cholesterol from becoming oxidized and forming plaque on the walls of arteries.
+Blood flow is not constricted if cholesterol doesn’t stick to veins or arteries.

 3 – Carrot Juice & Eye Health